 - 3 Replevin Bonds (original, duplicate original, photocopy)

-- 1 certified copy of the order and complaints for each defendant being served/li>
+- 3 certified copies of the order and 2 complaints

 - 3 Replevin Bonds

 - 3 certified copies of the recorded copy

 - 3 photocopies of the certified copy, bearing marks of certification and recording (each copy must be a certified true copy)

 - 4 itemized copies of bill of particulars (expanded labor, skill, repair and/or storage); one copy must be certified as true and accurate

 - 3 certified copies of the order for attachment

 - 1 certified copy of the order for each defendant/garnishee being served

 - 1 extra certified copy of the order to make a return of service to the clerk

 - A copy of the complaint/interrogatories for each defendant/garnishee being served